dzuk-mutant/blockchain/readme.md

 If you're looking to score the latest in hot scam-tokens, sorry, I can't help you.
 This is a chain of blocks, specifically blocks for ActivityPub/OStatus instances.

-This is the first version!
+This is very new!
 Please check it out and help me iron out the bugs.

 ---

 This is a brief, machine-readable version of my long and documented [human-readable version](http://telegra.ph/Instances-to-silencesuspend-on-Mastodon-06-23).

-If you're new to this, I recommend you check the human-readable one for all these instances first just so you know what you're doing and who you're blocking.
-I also try to explain what the reasons are below if you're not sure.
+If you're new to this list and the kinds of instances that get blocked from Mastodon, I recommend you check the [human-readable one](http://telegra.ph/Instances-to-silencesuspend-on-Mastodon-06-23) for all these instances first just so you know what you're doing and who you're blocking.
+I also try to explain what the reasons are below  too because this JSON blocklist is structured a bit differently.

+I'm not much of a programmer so I don't have any scripts to offer you that can automatically apply blocks on your Mastodon instance from this JSON file, but I assume it would probably be kind of simple to perform.

 ---

 ## Structure

-So the blocklist has two arrays, one with metadata and one with the actual instances.
+So the blocklist is basically just one array with the instances in it.

-Each instance has a list of reasons as to why they are on the blocklist.
+Each instance has a URL and a list of reasons as to why they are on the blocklist.
 I'm not that much of a programmer, but I assume you can use those to filter which instances you want to block.

 ---